freeCodeCamp/learn-periodic-table-database/TUTORIAL.md

 | 10            | Ne     | Neon     | Nonmetal | 20.18       | -248.6                | -246.1                |
 - You should turn the `periodic_table` folder into a git repository with `git init`
 - Your repository should have a `main` branch with all your commits
-- Your working tree should be clean, you should not have any uncommitted changes in your repo
 - Your `period_table` repo should have at least five commits
 - You should create an `element.sh` file in your repo folder for the program I want you to make
 - Your script (`.sh`) file should have executable permissions